vot/xkpasswd-go/readme.md

 ## Building project

+If you'd like to build the project yourself instead of grabbing a prebuilt copy, here are the steps:

-Checkout a copy of this project
+1) Checkout a copy of this project

 ```
 git clone https://github.com/vot/xkpasswd-go
 cd xkpasswd-go
 ```

-To build the project run:
+2) Build the project
 `go build xkpasswd.go`